apache/causeway-site/content/tutorials/apacheconeu-2014.md

   - as per our [docs](http://isis.apache.org/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.html)
 * review `listAll` action (acting as a repository)
   - as per our [docs](http://isis.apache.org/how-tos/how-to-09-040-How-to-write-a-custom-repository.html)
-  - note the annotations on the corresponding domain class (`SimpleObject` above, probably renamed by now)
+  - note the annotations on the corresponding domain class (originally called `SimpleObject`, though renamed by now)
 * note the `@DomainService` annotation

 ## Fixture scripts

+Fixture scripts are used to setup the app into a known state.
+They are great for demo's and as a time-saver when implementing a feature, and they can also be reused in automated integration tests.
+We usually also have a fixture script to zap all the (non-reference) data (or some logical subset of the data)

 * rename the `SimpleObjectsTearDownFixture` class
-  - and update
+  - and update to delete from the appropriate underlying database table(s)
+  - use the injected [IsisJdoSupport](http://isis.apache.org/components/objectstores/jdo/services/isisjdosupport-service.html) domain service.
-* create for domain classes
+* update to create new instances of domain entity
   - inject in the corresponding domain service

 ## Actions

+Most business functionality is implemented using actions... basically a `public` method accepting domain classes and primitives as its parameter types.

-* update the domain action (`SimpleObject#name` above, renamed by now)
+* write an action to update the domain property (originally called `SimpleObject#name`, though renamed by now)
 * use the [@Named](http://isis.apache.org/reference/recognized-annotations/Named.html) annotation to specify the name of action parameters
 * use [@ActionSemantics](http://isis.apache.org/reference/recognized-annotations/ActionSemantics.html) annotation to indicate the semantics of the action (safe/query-only, idempotent or non-idempotent)
 * annotate safe action as [@Bookmarkable](http://isis.apache.org/reference/recognized-annotations/Bookmarkable.html)